koddr/wonderful-readme-stats/README.md

       - OUTPUT_IMAGE_UPDATE_INTERVAL=3600
 ```

-This is where we create a container with `wonderful-readme-stats` with the settings defined from the environment variables.
+In this file, we create a container with the settings defined from the **environment variables**.

 > 💡 Note: This is a deliberate step, as you are supposed to deploy the project on your remote server via Docker Compose.
 Therefore the backend configuration is in this way.